-The graphs on the right show a summary of the available resources in this Host.
+The graphs show a summary of the available resources in this Host.
 Hosts provide CPU and RAM resources to Guests.
 The total resources offered by a Host consist of its physical resources adjusted by an overcommit factor.
 By overcommiting, a Host can offer more resources than actually available.

 This tab shows the network interfaces available to the selected Host, which can be configured with the flexVDI Config tool: